-It is at this point where Hannah Arendt enters the story and offers us an explicit connection between what we do and who we are.
+It is at this point that Hannah Arendt enters the story and offers us an explicit connection between what we do and who we are.
 In The Human Condition, she explains that while being other is a feature of human plurality, human distinctness is something human individuals do; we distinguish ourselves.
 “But only man can express this distinction and distinguish himself, and only he can communicate himself and not merely something—thirst or hunger, affection or hostility or fear.
 In man, otherness, which he shares with everything that is, and distinctness, which he shares with everything alive, become uniqueness, and human plurality is the paradoxical plurality of unique beings.”

 For Arendt, action expresses an individual “who”, and actions express the “who” within a context of human plurality.
-For Arendt, action is a disclosure of an individual, but interestingly, not necessarily the identity which the individual themselves want to project.
+For Arendt, action is a disclosure of an individual, but interestingly, not necessarily the identity which the individual themselves wants to project.
 As Arendt further explains,

 “On the contrary, it is more than likely that the “who,” which appears so clearly and unmistakably to others, remains hidden from the person himself, like the daimon in Greek religion which accompanies each man throughout his life, always looking over his shoulder from behind and thus visible only to those he encounters.
 This revelatory quality of speech and action comes to the fore where people are with others and neither for nor against them—that is, in sheer human togetherness.” (pp.179-80)